Vivek09Chahal/ThreadAppClone/README.md

 - **Firebase Integration**: Utilizes Firebase for authentication, database, and storage.
 - **Kingfisher**: Efficiently loads images from the web.
 - **Threading**: Ensures smooth and responsive data uploads.
-- **Cache**: Same image need note to download again and again due to the cache feature of Kingfisher package
+- **Cache**: Same image need not to download again and again due to the cache feature of Kingfisher package

 ## Contributing